smart-data-lake/polynote-lab/README.md

 - Metastore: a Derby database storing its data persistently under polynote-lab/data/_metastore
 - S3 Storage: S3proxy serving polynote-lab/data as bucket for Polynote and SDLB jobs.

+The corresponding Spark configurations are set by default in Polynotes config.yml.

 ## Setup

 Copy SDLB config files to polynote-lab/config folder

 Copy project jar file to polynote-lab/lib folder

-Run podman-compose.sh to start Metastore and S3 container in background, and then Polynote in foreground.
+Run podman-compose.sh to start Metastore and S3 container in background, and Polynote in foreground.

 Add project jar file to your Notebook dependencies as type scala/jvm: `file:///mnt/lib/xyz.jar`

+Press Ctrl-C to stop Polynote container.

 ## Known Errors